-- 40. Research or development expenditure that: - (a) Relates to an in-process research or development project acquired separately and recognized as an intangible asset; - (b) Is incurred after the acquisition of that project; and
+- 40. Research or development expenditure that: - (a) Relates to an in-process research or development project acquired separately or in an acquisition and recognized as an intangible asset; and - (b) Is incurred after the acquisition of that project;

-- 41. Applying the requirements in paragraphs 52-60 means that subsequent expenditure on an inprocess research or development project acquired separately and recognized as an intangible asset is: - (a) Recognized as an expense when incurred if it is research expenditure; - (b) Recognized as an expense when incurred if it is development expenditure that does not satisfy the criteria for recognition as an intangible asset in paragraph 55; and - (c) Added to the carrying amount of the acquired in-process research or development project if it is development expenditure that satisfies the recognition criteria in paragraph 55.
+- 41. Applying the requirements in paragraphs 52-60 means that subsequent expenditure on an inprocess research or development project acquired separately or in an acquisition and recognized as an intangible asset is: - (a) Recognized as an expense when incurred if it is research expenditure; - (b) Recognized as an expense when incurred if it is development expenditure that does not satisfy the criteria for recognition as an intangible asset in paragraph 55; and - (c) Added to the carrying amount of the acquired in-process research or development project if it is development expenditure that satisfies the recognition criteria in paragraph 55.